riccardobernardi/distributed-sudoku-solver/README.md

 Another important notice about sudokus is that a sudoku that is correct should have exactly one solution, this is very important because asserting this fact will allow us to search for a solution with the certainty of converging.

 Constraint Propagation is about taking the rule as written before and building a method that checks that fact but my implementation works in a different way, it prunes wrong solutions from possible ones.
 In particular at the very start every 0 cell(void cells to be calculated) are substituted by an array [1...9] and the **propagate_constraints** function will prune wrong ones.

+In general we can implement the constrains propagation using the most-constrained strategy or the least one.
+It is known that the most-constrained strategy helps pruning the tree of recursion in the backtracking so it is the best choice[5].

 Both **most-constrained** and **least-constrained** are implemented because of completeness but it is obvious and it is also proven by the empirical results that **most-constrained** is the best strategy(also used in the real game when done using pencil) because in the recursion you will find with more cells completed.
 This is because the only case in which you use backtracking is when the constraints become **cyclic** so no solution can be found with only the **propagation**, in this case solving one little constraint means that at least another one or more cells will be easily completed by the propagation in the recursion.
 Instead if you use the least constrained strategy probably you will complete only one cell with probably the wrong answer and you will need to have many and many recursions before knowing that your initial choice was wrong and so you need to close the stack and retry the same non-efficient strategy.